ludus-leonis/FreeBeeGee/docs/datamodel.md

 ```

 `mainName`
 : A camelcase name of the *asset* for the *library*.
-Will be reformated as e.g. `Main Name`.
+Will be reformatted as e.g. `Main Name`.

 `secondaryName`
-: An optional secondary camelcase name to be shown after a comma in the *library* if present.
-Will be reformated e.g. as `Main Name, Secondary Name`.
+: An optional secondary camel-case name to be shown after a comma in the *library* if present.
+Will be reformatted e.g. as `Main Name, Secondary Name`.

 `x`
 : The X-size of the tile/token in grid spaces.
 If omitted, `1` is assumed.